trevorgithub/promise-based-dynamic-remotes-self-reference/README.md

 Three browser tabs will automatically open

-**NOTE: This sample will fail to run properly as written.
-That is the purpose of this sample.
-To demonstrate problems with using [promised based dynamic remotes](https://webpack.js.org/concepts/module-federation/#promise-based-dynamic-remotes)** when having a self reference.
+**NOTE: This sample will fail to run properly as written, on the master branch at time of last commit.
+That is the purpose of this sample: to demonstrate problems with using [promised based dynamic remotes](https://webpack.js.org/concepts/module-federation/#promise-based-dynamic-remotes) when having a self reference.
+The problem is resolved on this branch**

-# Problem description
+# Original Problem description
 The original sample code used remotes defined in this type of format:
 ```
 module.exports = {